Policy Gradient Algorithms with Monte Carlo Tree Learning for Non-Markov Decision Processes: Preliminaries

 \subsection{Monte Carlo tree search}

+Monte Carlo tree search (MCTS) is developed to identify the best action in a given situation for decision processes \cite{Kocsis06a,Coulom06a,Browne12a}.
+It is typically employed for decision-time planning, where planning is initiated and completed per action selection.

+It is typically employed for decision-time planning, where planning is initiated and completed per action selection with a simulator.
+Here, a simulator is an environment model that can generate possible future states and rewards given a current state and action.
+This allows the algorithm to simulate different action sequences to plan the optimal policy.
+In planning, MCTS iteratively runs an episode from a given situation and stores its result in a tree by expanding the tree and updating statistics in nodes of the tree.
+After a certain number of iterations, it estimates the best action in the situation by using statistics of the root node and terminates the planning.

-Monte Carlo tree search (MCTS) algorithms are originally heuristic search methods for decision processes to identify the best action in a given situation \cite{Kocsis06a,Coulom06a,Browne12a}.
-Even time they run an episode from the given situation, they gain knowledge and store it in a tree by expanding the tree and updating statistics in nodes of the tree.
-In single-agent learning in a stochastic system dynamics, the tree usually has two kinds of nodes, a history node and a history-action node, alternating in the depth direction.
-If a tree-search agent is at a non-leaf history node in the tree, the transition to its child node, which is a history-action node, is determined according to the action selected by a policy of the tree-search agent.
-The transition from a history-action node to its child node, the history node, follows the history transition probability $\ph$.
+In single-agent learning in a stochastic system, the tree usually has two kinds of nodes, a history node and a history-action node, alternating in the depth direction.
+A history node represents a history and does not store additional information.
+At a history node, the tree-search policy determines which child history-action node to transition to, based on the statistics in its child nodes.
+In contrast, the transition from a history-action node to a history node follows the transition probability $\ph$.

 Each history-action node holds a return estimate $q$ and the number of visits $m$ as the statistics.
 Here, we notate those statistics in each history-action node $(h,a)$ with a tabular representation, as $q(h,a)$ and $m(h,a)$, for simplicity.
-The tree policy at a history node $h$ decides an action using the statistics of its child nodes, such as \ifpreprint\else \fi
+The tree policy at a history node $h$, often utilizing the Upper Confidence Bounds applied for Trees (UCT) formula \cite{Kocsis06a}, decides an action based on the statistics of its child nodes:

-where $C\geq0$ is a hyper-parameter to control the balance between exploration and development.
-This formula is called upper conﬁdence bounds applied for trees (UCT) \cite{Kocsis06a} and is one of the most commonly used implementations in the MCTS.
+where $C\geq0$ is a hyper-parameter to control the balance between exploration and exploitation.